 with $\alpha =(-1)^{q-1}u_{01}^q + (-1)^{q-1}\sum_{\omega \in \mathcal{V}}u_{2\omega}u_{\omega_0}$.

 To compute the obstruction space we just repeat the above computation $\bmod \, \mathfrak{m}_{\mathbf{U}}^{l+1}$.
 Indeed, for $l\geq 1$ let $\Psi_0^l = \Psi_0 \bmod \mathfrak{m}_{\mathbf{U}}^{l+1}$ and $\Psi_1^l= \Psi_1 \bmod \mathfrak{m}_{\mathbf{U}}^{l+1}$.
-Then the image of $\Psi_0^l\Psi_1^l$ in $T^2(R/k,R)_0 \otimes \mathbf{U}/\mathfrak{m}_{\mathbf{U}}^{l+2}$ is,
+Then the image of $\Psi_0^l\Psi_1^l$ in $T^2(R/\kk,R)_0 \otimes \mathbf{U}/\mathfrak{m}_{\mathbf{U}}^{l+2}$ is

-Using Lemma \ref{T2} (i), the above equation allows us to directly read of the obstruction to lift our family from the $(l-1)$-th order to $l$-th order (starting with $l=1$).
-In particular, the ideal of obstructions to lift to $q$-th order is the $2\times 2$ minors of,
+Using \autoref{T2} \textit{i)}, the above equation allows us to directly read off the obstruction to lift our family from the $(l-1)$-th order to $l$-th order (beginning with $l=1$).
+In particular, the ideal of obstructions to lift to $q$-th order is the $2\times 2$ minors of